Herts & Essex Border Ecumenical Area (HAEBEA)

 54 years ago when the Church was first opened there were soon well over 100 children in the Sunday

-young people meeting in the Sunday Club each Sunday morning, during School Term Time.
+young people meeting in the Youth Church each Sunday morning, during School Term Time.

 The young people aged over 5 are arranged in 2 groups with leaders who are all accredited and DBS checked.
 We follow the Roots syllabus which is Lectionary based.
 The children are usually in the main Sunday Worship Service for